Windows Tutorial

 Graphics Card: Minimum: NVIDIA GeForce GTX 1070 8GB, Recommended: NVIDIA GeForce GTX 3060 12GB

-Graphics drivers: OpenCL, ) and , HIP or
+Graphics drivers: OpenCL, AMD drivers ( AMD GPU ) and AMD driver signatures , HIP or C UDA drivers

 Click on "Connect" as shown in the image.